maame-deveer/existingdev/_posts/2023-08-29-my-tech-journey-so-far.md

 ## The Struggle for Opportunities

 <div align="justify">So far my hunt for my first junior dev role has been unfruitful.
 A lot of the dev roles I have found are mainly for intermediate to senior developers, mainly in my country.
 Most jobs ask for an absurd number of skills and I am just out of uni.
 I have tried applying for junior dev roles outside my country but so far I have been rejected.
 At least they send a rejection mail, most do not even acknowledge nor send one.
 This unfortunately has contributed to my growing self-doubt.
-Countless rejections have tested my resolve, but I refuse to let the setbacks define me.</div>

-<div align="justify">I want professional experience and to greatly improve my skills.
+Countless rejections have tested my resolve, but I refuse to let the setbacks define me.I want professional experience and to greatly improve my skills.
 I have also applied to a few internships, but I have been rejected from some of those too.
 Another option is to go on and complete my master's and find a job from there, but I already feel left behind and to me having a Master's degree with no professional experience in tech is useless.
 After all, experience is more valuable than academic achievement.</div>

 ## Embracing the Learning Curve